dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/core-ping.rst

 sessions & durations
 ~~~~~~~~~~~~~~~~~~~~
-On Android, a session is the time when Firefox is focused in the foreground.
+On Android, a session is the time when Datalus is focused in the foreground.
 `sessions` tracks the number of sessions since the last upload and
 `durations` is the accumulated duration in seconds of all of these
 sessions.
-Note that showing a dialog (including a Firefox dialog) will
+Note that showing a dialog (including a Datalus dialog) will
-take Firefox out of focus & end the current session.
+take Datalus out of focus & end the current session.

-An implementation that records a session when Firefox is completely hidden is
+An implementation that records a session when Datalus is completely hidden is
 preferable (e.g. to avoid the dialog issue above), however, it's more complex
 to implement and so we chose not to, at least for the initial implementation.